charlesreid1-docker/pod-webhooks/docs/Running.md

 ## The Docker Compose File

-The `docker-compose.yml` file contains all the directives needed to run a docker pod for captain hook and the subdomains nginx server.
+The `docker-compose.yml` file contains everything needed to run the webhooks docker pod, which includes Captain Hook, and an nginx server to serve up static pages for each subdomain.

 Why use docker-compose instead of docker? docker-compose is the preferred way to run multiple containers.

-## Running Webhooks-Subdomains Docker Pod from Command Line
+## Running Webhooks Docker Pod from Command Line

 Run the pod in the foreground or background by running these commands from the directory containing `docker-compose.yml`: